Making headsets, wasting time?

 So why the DIY approach?
-Well I reckon my time is pretty much worthless, quality headsets are expensive, and if using some forks on steel frames they don't fit properly.
-They leave a big gap above the fork crown or if using 1 1/4" tapered steerers there is limited availability, Chris King make the Inset 8 for mega-bucks, people do use Hope 1.5" headsets and custom build a bearing seat to fit.
+Well I reckon my time is pretty much worthless, quality headsets are expensive, and if using you're using some fork brands on custom frames, the headsets just don't fit properly.
+They leave a big gap above the fork crown, or if using 1 1/4" tapered steerers there is limited availability, Chris King make the Inset 8 for mega-bucks, people do use Hope 1.5" headsets and custom build a bearing seat to fit.
 The latter looks ugly and is a bit of a bodge.

 What do I do then?
 First buy a pair of quality stainless bearings, this alone sets you back more than a cheap off the shelf headset.
 Then I set to and make the bearing cups.
 I'm sure the likes of Hope can churn these out in a few minutes but it takes me a solid day, and given my tendency to make numerous mistakes, often a couple of days.

 -Take a large bar of good aluminium (careful - if the quality is shoddy it won't anodise well).

 -Spend all morning getting the band-saw to cut straight as it's been wayward for at least a year.